peopleware/openapi/resource/relations.md

 - `fuzzy`
 - `content`

-As discussed earlier, when the relation itself changes, the search index must obviously be updated.
+As discussed earlier, when the relationship itself changes, the search index must obviously be updated.

 The search index must also be updated when any of the fields contains data from a participating entity and that participating entity is updated.
-If one of the participating entities is a relation, and the `content` field contains data from one of the participating entities of that relation, then the search record must also be updated when that participating entity is updated.
+If one of the participating entities is a relationship, and the `content` field contains data from one of the participating entities of that relationship, then the search record must also be updated when that participating entity is updated.

-Take the example from earlier on to make this concrete: relation `R` with participating entities `X` and `Y`, with `Y` itself a relation with participation entities `Ya` and `Yb`.
+Take the example from earlier on to make this concrete: relationship `R` with participating entities `X` and `Y`, with `Y` itself a relationship with participation entities `Ya` and `Yb`.
 Suppose that `content` of `R` contains data of all entities.
 When `Yb` is updated, all search records of `Y` that have that `Yb` as participating entity, need to be updated.
-For each of those `Y` relations, all search records of `R` that have that `Y` as participating entity, need to be updated.
+For each of those `Y` relationships, all search records of `R` that have that `Y` as participating entity, need to be updated.

 ### How to approach _dependent_ updates

-With dependent updates, we refer to the fact that the update of an entity (or relation) triggers not only an update of the search record for that entity (or relation), but also for all search records that use information of that entity (or relation) either in the search fields `exact` and `fuzzy`, or in the `content` field.
+With dependent updates, we refer to the fact that the update of an entity (or relationship) triggers not only an update of the search record for that entity (or relationship), but also for all search records that use information of that entity (or relationship) either in the search fields `exact` and `fuzzy`, or in the `content` field.
 In this section, we describe how these updates can be processed.

 #### Trigger dependents in the backend services

 In this approach, the search update events for the _dependents_ are triggered in the backend service during the update of the original entity.

-Take the example of relation `R` with participating entities `X` and `Y`.
+Take the example of relationship `R` with participating entities `X` and `Y`.
 When `Y` is updated, the update will create a search update event for `Y` itself.
 During the update, the backend will also find all instances of `R` where this instance of `Y` is a participating entity and create search update events for each of the found `R` instances.

 This is not a good solution:

 - finding the needed updates is done synchronously during the update of `Y`
-- `Y` would need to know everything that depends on it, which is not always possible because of dependency direction (if `Y` is part of system `A` and system `B` depends on system `A` and contains relations that reference `Y`, these relations cannot be found starting from `Y`)
+- `Y` would need to know everything that depends on it, which is not always possible because of dependency direction (if `Y` is part of system `A` and system `B` depends on system `A` and contains relationships that reference `Y`, these relationships cannot be found starting from `Y`)

 We will not follow this approach.